ARTICLE

 Loading ...

 An ice sheet is a mass of glacial ice more than 50,000 square kilometers (19,000 square miles).
-Ice sheets contain about 99% of the fresh water on Earth, and are sometimes called continental glaciers.
-As ice sheets extend to the coast and over the ocean, they become ice shelves.
+Ice sheets—sometimes called —contain about 99% of Earth’s ice and about 70% of its freshwater.
+When ice sheets extend to the coast and over the ocean, they become ice shelves.

-Today, there are only two ice sheets in the world: the Antarctic ice sheet and the Greenland ice sheet.
-During the last glacial period, however, much of Earth was covered by ice sheets.
+Today, there are only two ice sheets in the world: the Antarctic Ice Sheet and the Greenland Ice Sheet.
+During the last , however, much of Earth was covered by ice sheets.

 How Ice Sheets Form

-Ice sheets formed like other glaciers.
-Snow accumulates year after year, then melts.
-The slightly melted snow gets harder and compresses.
-It slowly changes texture from fluffy powder to a block of hard, round ice pellets.
+Ice sheets form like other glaciers.
+Snow year after year, the deeper layers of snow.
+It slowly changes texture from fluffy powder to a block of small, hard, round, ice-like grains.
 New snow falls and buries the grainy snow.
-The hard snow underneath gets even denser.
-It is known as firn.
+The hard snow underneath—known as —gets even denser.

 As years go by, layers of firn build on top of each other.
-When the ice grows thick enough—about 50 meters (165 feet)—the firn grains fuse into a huge mass of solid ice.
-At this point, the glacier begins to move under its own weight.
+Snow is mostly air, which makes it fluffy, but firn is at most 30% air.
+When the ice grows thick enough and is less than 20% air, firn grains into a huge mass of solid glacial ice.

 Ice sheets tend to be slightly dome-shaped and spread out from their center.
-They behave plastically, or like a liquid.
-An ice sheet flows, oozes, and slides over uneven surfaces until it covers everything in its path, including entire valleys, mountains, and plains.
+Though frozen, ice sheets deform under their own weight and actually flow.
+An ice sheet flows, oozes and slides over uneven surfaces until it covers everything in its path, including entire valleys, mountains and plains.

-The largest glacier in the world is an ice stream, the Lambert Glacier in Antarctica.
-The Lambert Glacier moves as quickly as 1,200 meters (0.7 mile) every year.
-It is more than 400 kilometers (249 miles) long and 2,500 meters (1.5 miles) thick.
+One of the largest glaciers in the world, the Lambert Glacier in Antarctica, is an ice stream.
+The Lambert Glacier moves as quickly as 1,200 meters (0.7 miles) every year.
+It is more than 400 kilometers (249 miles) long and over 2,500 meters (1.5 miles) thick in some places.

 Continental Glaciers